KernTHeAce/test_task/SRS.md

 * The user, while in the list of departments, click the "Delete" button in the selected department line;
 * Record is deleted from the database;
+* Employees, attached to this department are deleted;
 * The list of departments without deleted records is displayed.